LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 As a developer, you are given an array of numbers.
 Create a function that takes in the array and returns an array with the numbers in ascending order.

 INTERVIEWER'S NOTES:
-- 1 - Looking for a bit of self-reflection here.
-Looking for the student to have a reason for their choice other than "it is what we used in class."
-Encourage them to talk about why they like the interface as well as any plugins, themes, or snippets they use.
+- 1 - Looking for a future-thinking answer with more details than just "get a job" or "become a developer."
+Encourage the student to find a deeper and more personal motivation.
 - 2 - DOM stands for Document Object Model which is a visual representation of the markup and code logic that makes up a website.
 - 3 - React state is a specialized object used for data storage in a class-based component.
 Props are a specialized object that allows data to flow between components.
 State can be modified while props are read-only.
 ```javascript